 It's likely you'll feel some discomfort and grogginess after the procedure.
 You'll be given painkillers to help relieve any pain.
 Tell your doctor or nurse if the pain gets worse.

 Recovering from a coronary artery bypass graft procedure takes time.
 Everyone recovers at slightly different speeds.
-Generally, you should be able to sit in a chair after 1 day, walk after 3 days and walk up and down stairs after 5 or 6 days.

 Most people make a full recovery within 12 weeks of the operation.
 But if you experience complications during or after surgery, your recovery time is likely to be longer.